irtzasuhail/PS/README.md

 ## Assumptions

+## Overall Structure

+I made the decision to store the data in two different ways in memory.
+First, there is a dictionary which maps the data to its unique ID and secondly, there is a list of items sorted by price.
+This list excludes items which had no price in the files.
+This results in a longer initial loading of the data but has benefits for the user.
+The benefit of this is that the API endpoints, search by ID and get N cheapest, return their results very quickly, as the data is alreay sorted and stored in a way to make the lookups efficient.

 ### Get Cheapest

 - Items with no price included are ignored in this case.
 Only items with a price >= 0.0 will be considered.